NICKSONMOGAKA/phase4codechallengeweek2/README.md

 To start the Flask server, run the following command: python app.py

-The server will start, and you can access the API at https://genevive-restaurant-pizza-api.onrender.com

 ## Testing Endpoints
 Use a tool like Postman or curl to test the API endpoints.